 8.3.4.
 Roster Change Period/Roster Lock Deadline

-Except as set forth elsewhere in these Official Rules, Team rosters may only change during the “Roster Change Period,” which is (a) any time before the Roster Lock Deadline and (b) after qualifying for RLCS League Play or Rival Series.
-RLCS Rosters are locked and no trades are possible after the “RLCS Roster Lock Deadline”, which is February 25, 2019 at 11:59 pm PST.
-Rival Series Rosters are locked and no trades are possible after the “Rival Series Roster Lock Deadline” which is March 1, 2019 at 11:59 pm PST).
-If a Team has a manager they would like added to the roster, they must notify Tournament Organizers prior to the Roster Lock Deadlines.
+Except as set forth elsewhere in these Official Rules, Team rosters may only change during the “Roster Change Period,” which is (a) any time before the respective Roster Lock Deadline and (b) after qualifying for RLCS League Play or Rival Series.
+RLCS rosters are locked and no trades are possible after the “RLCS Roster Lock Deadline,” which is February 25, 2019, at 11:59 pm PST.
+Rival Series rosters are locked and no trades are possible after the “Rival Series Roster Lock Deadline,” which is March 1, 2019, at 11:59 pm PST).
+If a Team has a manager they would like added to the roster, they must notify Tournament Organizers prior to the respective Roster Lock Deadline.

 8.3.6.
 Player or Team Names

-Players or Teams may not change their User Names or in-game names without approval from Tournament Organizers.
-User Names and in-game names must comply with these Official Rules and Tournament Organizers may request that they be changed at any time.
+Players or Teams may not change their User Names, in-game names, or Team Names without approval from Tournament Organizers.
+All such names must comply with these Official Rules and Tournament Organizers may request that they be changed at any time.
 A roster shall not contain duplicates of the same name, names that consist only of symbols, or names that are difficult to distinguish from one another.

 8.3.7.
 Roster Continuity

-A “Starting Roster” is the Players who start four (4) out of seven (7) League Play Matches.
-Teams that automatically qualify for RLCS League Play or Rival Series due to performance in the immediately prior season must retain two (2) Players from their prior season’s Starting Roster (“Prior Season Players”) and the two (2) Prior Season Players must start four (4) out of seven (7) of the current season League Play Matches.
-For the purposes of roster continuity.
-Failure to have two (2) Prior Seasons Players starting at least four (4) of the current season League Play Matches will cause forfeiture of the League Play Matches.
+A “Starting Roster” is the Players who start four out of seven RLCS League Play or Rival Series League Play Matches.
+Teams that automatically qualify for RLCS League Play or Rival Series League Play due to performance in the immediately prior season must retain two Players from their prior season’s Starting Roster (“Prior Season Players”) and the two Prior Season Players must start four out of seven of the current season RLCS League Play or Rival Series League Play Matches.
+For the purposes of roster continuity, failure to have at least two Players from the prior season starting in at least four of the current season RLCS League Play or Rival Series League Play Matches will cause forfeiture of the RLCS League Play or Rival Series League Play Matches.